olealgoritme/gddr6/README.md

-## GDDR6(X) GPU Memory Temperature reader for linux
+## GDDR6/GDDR6X GPU Memory Temperature Reader for Linux

-Reads GDDR6 VRAM memory temperature from an NVIDIA GPU.
+Reads GDDR6/GDDR6X VRAM memory temperatures from multiple supported NVIDIA GPUs found in a host Linux system.
 These findings are based on reverse engineering of the NVIDIA GPU Linux driver.

 ## Dependencies